Wildlife

 Ring-necked Snake, Diadophis punctatus.

 Primarily diurnal and crepuscular; most active in mid-morning or near dusk.
 Feeds on insects, lizards, and other snakes.
-Observe it without picking it up or moving it by hand.

 Key detailWhat to look for